backdrop-contrib/seo_meta/README.md

   https://backdropcms.org/guide/modules

-- Visit the configuration page under Administration > Configuration > Search and metadata > SEO Meta tags (admin/config/search/seo_meta) to set default values or specify meta tags for pages created by views, taxonomy terms or homepage(s).
+- Visit the configuration page under Administration > Configuration > Search and metadata > SEO Meta tags (admin/config/search/seo_meta):

+  - to set default values of tags
+  - specify meta tags for pages created by views, taxonomy terms or homepage(s)
+  - define if keywords meta tag should be used
+  - fix shortcut icon link "rel" and "type" attributes (later this should be fixed in core)

 Usage
 -----